antybubbs/kaya/README.md

 Kaya is developed by me with AI acting as my assisstant.

-I have over 20 years in the IT field as 1st/2nd/3rd and now senior management.
+I have over 20 years in the IT field as 1st/2nd/3rd, Dev Ops and now senior management.

 I have developed small tools in the past within my roles without AI which took me ages.